 According to CrystalKnows – I’m a “direct communicator that makes decisions independently and objectively, often disregarding formality or existing standards”.
 So to translate that – I’m fairly blunt, give honest opinions disconnected from personal connections, involvement or emotion, and I have little care for official rules if it gets things done.

-Based on my education and career, I’m a full stack marketer, but I’ve been coding since I was 7 (10 PRINT “Hello”, 20 GOTO 10, Run, is coding, right?), with dabbles in everything else on the side.
+Based on my education (BA Hons. in Business and Marketing) and career, I’m a full stack marketer, but I’ve been coding since I was 7 (10 PRINT “Hello”, 20 GOTO 10, Run, is coding, right?), with dabbles in everything else on the side.
 Guess that would make me T-Shaped?
 I’m really not sure anymore.
-I know I’m frustrated with the way most companies see marketing as an afterthought, so now I mostly code and work on my own businesses.
+I know I’m frustrated with the way most companies see marketing as an afterthought, so now I do what I enjoy – coding and working on my own businesses.

 Some of the businesses and side projects I’m currently working on:

 I work with creative agencies as a professional WordPress developer, predominantly based in London and Leeds UK, to make high quality websites (with a focus on WordPress) for their clients.

 A location independent guide and blog for digital nomads.
 I like writing, and this lets me indulge in this alongside helping people with my thoughts and advice to cut through the nonsense and dispense crystal-clear information about becoming location independent.

 Music is a passion of mine, and this internet radio station, forum and chat community was setup in 2001.
 With over 25,000 forum members, 3 million page views per month, a 24/7 live internet radio station with an average listener level of 750 listeners (a max peak of 2500), a range of merchandise, a compilation CD release, and numerous club nights and events around the world; this hobby has been a really interesting enterprise to run.
 The community and radio have picked up various awards, including a BBC Radio 1 Peoples Choice Award.